scharlau/temperature_stories_django/README.md

         python3 manage.py runserver

-If you're doing this on another platform, then you might need to use this instead:
+If you're doing this on another platform, then you might need to use this instead (change the port number from 8000 as required):

-        python3 manage.py runserver 0.0.0.0:8080
+        python3 manage.py runserver 0.0.0.0:8000

 If it went well, then you should see the python rocket launching your site.